pandoc-ext/fonts-and-alignment/README.md

     --pdf-engine lualatex --output <output.pdf> <input.md>
     ```

-    Take care to replace the placeholder above with your output and input files.
+    Take care to replace the placeholders above with your output and input files.

 1. To generate the HTML document you would first download the CSS file like so: